 Along with his concentration on vegetables, Watson also drank a lot of water.
-He would drink between 12 to 15 glasses in a day.
+He would drink between 12 to 15 glasses a day.
 In this way, Tom would maintain his hydration which was a very good thing given his hard workout routine.

 Tom’s Workout Plan

 Exercising is equally important in order to lose weight as is eating healthy food.
 Tom knew this perfectly that’s why he gave equal attention to his workout plan.
 He would do workouts for hours along with his personal trainer, Clayton.